gajus/eslint-plugin-jsdoc/.README/settings.md

 ### `contexts`

-`settings.jsdoc.contexts` can be used as the default for any rules with a `contexts` property option.
+`settings.jsdoc.contexts` can be used as the default for any rules with a `contexts` property option. **Please note**: This will replace any default contexts, including for function rules, so if, for example, you exclude `FunctionDeclaration` here, rules like `require-param` will not check function declarations.

 See the "AST and Selectors" section for more on this format.